Penn-Climate-Ventures/ideathon-website/src/markdown/rules.md

 ## 3. Submissions

-All submissions are due September 24, 2021 at 4:00 AM ET.
+All submissions are due October 26, 2021 at 4:00 AM ET.
 Once you feel ready, submit your team's deck and presentation [here](/).

 <br>

 (We encourage teams to plan to submit early, in case of technical difficulties!
-The PCV team will not be available to help troubleshoot submissions after 8 PM on the 23rd!)
+The PCV team will not be available to help troubleshoot submissions after 8 PM on the 25th!)

 <br>